FREQUENTLY ASKED QUESTIONS

 Why don't all of the maps have overlays in the Reference Editions?

 Overlays are created for maps in select cases when geographic disease risk areas are described in terms of the administrative divisions (states, provinces, departments, districts, etc.) of a country.
-Overlays allow users to verify that the risk areas against the administrative division boundaries.
+Overlays allow users to verify the risk areas against the administrative division boundaries.

 What source of information is used to determine geographic areas?

 Maps and other available resources are used to depict each country, location, name, and boundary.
 Multiple sources are used in the production of each map in order to ensure that the information portrayed is as current and accurate as possible.
 Sources used in the collection include country and regional maps produced by the United Nations' Cartographic Section of the Department of Field Support, the Food and Agriculture Organization of the United Nations, the United Nations Environment Programme, the United States' National Aeronautic Space Administrations, the Geonames geographic database, and others.

 Beginning in 2016, all new and revised maps have been produced using ArcMAP GIS software and geographic sources are attributed on each map.

 Why aren't maps included for EVERY country in the world?